erikksuzuki/erikksuzuki/README.md

 Product Engineer experienced in building complex Software-as-a-Service platforms.
-I come from a background in web design and get my greatest sense of achievement when I know that the UI, code and systems that I develop will have a lasting impact.
+I come from a background in design, and specialize in front-end architecture and building pixel-perfect, customized UI component libraries from the ground up using low-level code.
+I get my greatest sense of achievement when I know that the UX and systems that I develop will have a lasting impact.

 ### Frontend Experience:

-JavaScript, Typescript, jQuery, React.js, Next.js, Tailwind CSS, Storybook, Zod, Vercel,
+JavaScript, Typescript, jQuery, React.js, Next.js, Zustand, Tailwind CSS, Storybook, Zod, Vercel

 ### Backend Experience: